-from their conscience and their sense of the holy - would have been shouting "danger!"
+From a contemporary standpoint, we might say that the first couple would have known through their conscience and sense of the sacred that they were not gods and that self-worship is not only a denial of their creature-hood, but a rejection of the Creator.
+Everything inside them - from their conscience and their sense of the holy - would have been shouting "danger!"
 They would have felt a deep sense of alienation, emptiness, and darkness from the mere consideration of this suggestion from the evil spirit; yet the suggestion seemed right - God really was withholding something from them to which they were entitled - to be precisely like Him.
-The sin of the couple was to grow envious of their Creator - to resent their subordination to Him - and reject the need to depend on Him and give praise to Him - and so they entered - through the suggestion of the evil spirit - into the world of darkness - through a gateway of envy, presumption, anger, and resentment.
+The sin of the couple was to grow envious of their Creator - to resent their subordination to Him - and reject the need to depend on Him and give praise to Him - and so they entered - through the serpent plays a key role which closely resembles the role that Jesus attributes to him 500 years later.
+We will examine the reality of evil today - along with the tactics used by the evil spirit in Volume 14 of this Compendium.

+suggestion of the evil spirit - into the world of darkness - through a gateway of envy, presumption, anger, and resentment.
 They refused to give praise to the Sacred One - so that they might have His authority and praiseworthiness for themselves.